pohka/Oakitus/bug-list.md

 * having more padding than set height, does not act like box-sizing: border-box;, it should not expand larger than the set height
   * e.g. padding(20,20); height=10;
 * UIImage dont resize when padding is added, instead it acts like margin pushing it
+* UILabel doesnt have an auto height, the height should be calculated from the height a character with the font
+* auto width doesnt work for any UINodes